DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 ## AdGuard for [Windows/Mac/Android] only:

 * `$app`: Ensures the entry is only applied to a specific phone app(s) or PC executable(s).
 * `$network`: When applied to an IP address, it blocks all incoming requests from it, and not just when it's typed into a browser address bar.
 Individual ports can be specified with `:`.
 IPv6 addresses must be surrounded by square brackets.
 Can very easily break legitimate sites as collateral damage, and should be used very sparingly.
+Despite what AdGuard's syntax guide indicates, it does in fact support wildcarding both with and without RegEx.
 * `@@` + `$jsinject`: Prevents `#%#` entries from working on that site.
 * `@@` + `$extension`: Prevents AdGuard userscripts from working on that site.
 * `@@` + `$content`: Prevents `$$script` entries from working on that site.